VzBoT3D/docs/docs/vz235_alu/electronics/Printer Config.md

 {: .highlight }
-> &#8226; Make sure to go to your start up routine first and check your Z-offset like you would with any other machine.
+> &#8226; Make sure to go through your start up routine first and check your Z-offset like you would with any other machine.
 The VzBot uses a Physical Z endstop switch and Bed leveling knobs.
 You should only have to dial those in once and it won't change after that.